Rokuflam/ProjectZero/README.md

 2. If you need a Social Auth, go to `backend/apps/user/fixtures/social-auth.json`, and change client_id for the app you are about to use.

+3. If you need Anymail, fill variables from example.env into your env file, and choose `EMAIL_BACKEND` in `backend/config/settings/{env you use}.py`

 ## Usage
 - Run the development server:
     ```bash